Miami to Barbados flight evacuated due to fumes in cabin

 MIAMI (AP) — An American Airlines flight from Miami to Barbados returned to the airport after fumes filled the cabin, officials said.

-Flight 338 departed Miami International Airport at 5:50 p.m.
-Wednesday, but had to return due to a strong chemical odor coming from a passenger’s carry-on item, spokesman Greg Chin told The Associated Press.
+Flight 338 departed Miami International Airport at Wednesday night, but had to return due to a strong chemical odor coming from a passenger’s carry-on item, spokesman Greg Chin told The Associated Press.

 Passengers and crew exited the plane on the airfield and were evaluated by Miami-Dade Fire Rescue, Chin said.
-They were then bussed back to the terminal to be booked on other flights.
+They were then bussed back to the terminal.

+American Airlines said in a statement that all customers were offered hotel accommodations.
+The flight was rescheduled for Thursday morning.

 It was not clear how many passengers were on the plane.